 - Lard is the true secret to real tortillas.
 Not Crisco and definitely not the hydrogenated crap you can buy in you local grocery store-I’m talking about your own rendered lard which is actually quite easy to do yourself and if not it can be purchased on the internet.
 In your dreams you cannot imagine how good lard makes a tortilla.
 It is much better to use butter than either of the other two alternatives.

 - Don’t forget, you can make your own low carb chips with these.
 Cut each tortilla into eight wedges, brush lightly with oil, sprinkle with a bit of salt and bake at 350 degrees for 12-15 minutes.
-You of course can also fry them in oil and…yes this is what I do…in tallow.
+You of course can also fry them in oil and…yes this is what I do...in lard or…in tallow.
 Oh my goodness.

 - If you tear a tortilla when you are rolling it, just ball it up and start over.